adobe/spectrum-css/README.md

 To use Spectrum CSS with IE 11 or without, see the [legacy usage documentation](README-legacy.md).

-## Installing packages
+## Installing components

 Each component is released on npm as a separate, individually versioned package inside of the [`@spectrum-css` org](https://www.npmjs.com/org/spectrum-css).

-To get started, install the following packages:
+To get started, install the following components:

 ```
 npm install @spectrum-css/vars @spectrum-css/typography @spectrum-css/page @spectrum-css/icons @spectrum-css/button